openstack/openstack-manuals/doc/networking-guide/source/config-rbac.rst

 the network we are granting access to.

-Project ``e28769db97d9449da658bc6931fcb683`` will now be able to see the network when running :command:`net-list` and :command:`net-show` and will also be able to create ports on that network.
+Project ``e28769db97d9449da658bc6931fcb683`` will now be able to see the network when running :command:`neutron net-list` and :command:`neutron net-show` and will also be able to create ports on that network.
 No other users (other than admins and the owner) will be able to see the network.

-To remove access for that project, delete the policy that allows it using the :command:`rbac-delete` command:
+To remove access for that project, delete the policy that allows it using the :command:`neutron rbac-delete` command:

 .. code-block:: console